 It’s like asking: “why, if pizza is really that good, it is not served in Japanese sushi restaurants?”

 - Kung Fu techniques are widely used in UFC – A big percentage of the involved martial arts are (at least) vaguely connected to the teachings of Shaolin temple, this means that most of the techniques and training methods are widely inspired by Kung Fu (read Martial arts: all derive from Kung Fu?)

-- There are a lot of Kung Fu fighters – A lot of Wing Chun, Jeet Kune Do (etc.) practitioners who fight in the cage but, being a mixed martial arts sport, probably they do not practice only 1 (it is normal that common people do not catch it, for untrained eyes, it is very hard to recognize them all)
+- There are a lot of Kung Fu fighters – A lot of Wing Chun, Jeet Kune Do (etc.) practitioners who fight in the cage but, being a mixed martial arts sport, they probably (surely) do not practice only 1 (it is normal that common people do not catch it, for untrained eyes, it is very hard to recognize them all)

 Said this, sport is sport and it is fantastic but real fighting is something else (read The 6 types of martial clash).

 Why don’t a Kung Fu practitioner apparently use his own style?
 What renders it ineffective for that type of competition?

 Let’s do the example of a (good) Wing Chun practitioner, especially if he knows only that style, he cannot act without using it.
 Naturally, if he has a minimum of preparation: